sipostudent/Milestone-Project-4/README.md

 #### Template Style

-Opted for a neutral style template with a pencil type design to project a more industrial look to the application whic was acheived via use of Materialize [Materialize](https://materializecss.com/ "Materialize Official Site")
+Opted for a neutral style template with a pencil type design to project a more industrial look to the application which was acheived via use of [Materialize](https://materializecss.com/ "Materialize Official Site") framework.

 #### Font